-In Figure 9 we additionally show the temperature in K (b), relative humidity (c) and absolute wind speed (d) across the frontal border.
-The course of the temperature across the fronts zone.
-The temperature variation across the frontal zone is quite similar for both, network and weather service detected fronts, and is physically reasonable.
+In Figure 9 we additionally show the temperature (b), relative humidity (c) and absolute wind speed (d) across the frontal zone.
+The temperature variation across the frontal zone is quite similar for network and weather service detected fronts and is physically reasonable.
 For instance, the temperature difference for warm and cold fronts are clearly visible; also the values agree quite well.
 For the relative humidity, there are some differences in the absolute values; the network detected fronts have usually enhanced relative humidity values.
-However, the course of the function qualitatively the variation of relative humidity across the frontal zone is well captured.
-For warm fronts, and also occlusion fronts occlusions, there is a pronounced maximum in RH ahead of the front, which indicates indicates the typical frontal cloudiness.
-A similar signature can be seen for cold fronts, where the maximum is only slightly shifted as compared relative to the surface front position.
-For the absolute wind speed we see similar values for the different fronts (detected by network vs. weather service and weather services), but no pronounced structure.
-Note here, that the mean absolute wind speed for stationary fronts is quite high ($|u| \sim 6-8 {\rm m \, s^{-1}}$) as-compared to the threshold criterion for used by the TFP method.
-However, the standard deviation is also quite high $(\sigma_u \sim 4 \text{m s}^{-1})$.
-A reason for this might be that the position of stationary fronts is not well captured by the network (also because they are only available in the NWS training data set data-set).
+However, qualitatively the variation of relative humidity across the frontal zone is well captured.
+For warm fronts, and also occlusions, there is a pronounced maximum in RH ahead of the front, which indicates the typical frontal cloudiness.
+A similar signature can be seen for cold fronts, where the maximum is only slightly shifted relative to the surface front position.
+For the absolute wind speed we see similar values for the different fronts (detected by network and weather services), but no pronounced structure.
+Note here, that the mean absolute wind speed for stationary fronts is quite high ($|u| \sim 6 - 8 \text{m s}^{-1}$) compared to the threshold criterion used by the TFP method.
+However, the standard deviation is also quite high ($\sigma_u \sim 4 \text{m s}^{-1}$).
+A reason for this might be that the position of stationary fronts is not well captured by the network (also because they are only available in the NWS training data-set).
 Due to the uncertain position, the mean values are smeared out over a large range around the detected position.
-Nevertheless, the absolute wind speed of at stationary fronts is much smaller than the speed of wind speed at the others, because these which matches with the physical expectation that stationary fronts are moving quite slow - this feature is a feature still well captured in the networkdetection by the network.
+Nevertheless, the absolute wind speed at stationary fronts are moving quite slow - a feature still well captured by the network.